conliont/Scaffold_Design/README.md

 To train the models:

-- Navigate to the `scripts/` directory.
+- Navigate to the `scripts/elastic_net_models` directory.
-- Execute the R script (train_models.R) with the required input data.
+- Execute the R scripts (area volume.R , bone porosity.R) with the required input data.

 ### b.
 Prediction Tool